 I recently got my hands on a new coffee-making gadget, the Aerobie AeroPress.
 This very low tech coffee brewing device is apparently worshiped by coffee geeks all over the globe who secretly share their AeroPress recipes behind closed doors.
 In fact, there are regular competitions (1) held to see who can brew the best AeroPress coffee, with the top prizes going to those that can make a flavorful espresso shot with AeroPress.

 Simplicity is where the AeroPress truly shines and there are a handful of different ways to make coffee using the Aerobie.
-There's the standard way as outlined in the supplied instructions as well as a few other ways that veteran users have mastered such as the AeroPress inverted method and even cold brew drip coffee using AeroPress.
+There’s the standard way as outlined in the supplied instructions as well as a few other ways that veteran users have mastered such as the AeroPress inverted method and even cold drip coffee using AeroPress.

-In this article I’m going to be keeping it pretty simple and I'll be showing you how to make the closest thing to an espresso shot using the AeroPress.
+In this article, I’m going to be keeping it pretty simple and I’ll be showing you how to make the closest thing to an espresso shot using the AeroPress.

-Coffee enthusiasts are quick to point out that the AeroPress doesn’t make a real “true” espresso shot per se, and the brew is more of a strong concentrated coffee rather that an espresso shot by definition.
+Coffee enthusiasts are quick to point out that the AeroPress doesn’t make a real “true” espresso shot per se, and the brew is more of a strong concentrated coffee rather than an espresso shot by definition (2).
 However, the same principles are being used when the AeroPress is at work by utilizing pressure to make the shot of coffee.
 Place a real espresso shot beside a shot using my below method and see for yourself?
-I think you'll be pretty surprised with the taste test.
+I think you’ll be pretty surprised with the taste test.